 Welcome!

-In this quarterly newsletter you’ll about the Professional Identity in Nursing initiative: how it started, progress since the first Think Tank in 2018, and how you could be part of this important change in language for the discipline of nursing.
+In this quarterly newsletter you’ll about the Professional Identity in Nursing initiative: how it started, progress since the first Think Tank in 2018 and how you could be part of this important change in language for the discipline of nursing.

 What is it?
 Professional Identity in Nursing is an initiative to:

-Scientifically develop new language to better describe the discipline of nursing
+Scientifically develop new language about professional identity in nursing.

-Widely communicate this new language so that students, nurses, health care colleagues and society in general can better understand how nurses think, act and feel.
+B. Widely share this deeper understanding of professional identity in nursing so that students, nurses, health care colleagues and society in general better understands what it means to think, act and feel like a professional nurse.
 Beginnings

 In 2018 a group of international nursing and health care leaders from regulation, practice and education assembled for a 1.5 day Think Tank on Professional Identity in Nursing.
 More than half of the 2018 participants returned in September 2019 for the next phase of work on definitions, domains, key elements, competencies and exemplars about this recognized but poorly understood construct.